 Restful sleep arises at the intersection of a wide range of hormonal influences and effects.
 If your metabolism, brain, and sex hormones are functioning well in balance with each other, you will sleep well.
 If you sleep well, you are more likely to enjoy a perfect balance of finely tuned metabolism, brain, and sex hormones!

-There is no known dietary change or supplement that supports good health as well as a good night’s sleep.
+There is no known dietary change or supplement that supports good health as well as a good night’s sleep, although there are a few sleep inducing herbs that are helpful.
 And nothing more elusive than a good night’s sleep to someone with insomnia.